 - Strobelt, H., Gehrmann, S., Huber, B., Pfister, H., & Rush, A. M. (2016).
 Visual analysis of hidden state dynamics in recurrent neural networks. arXiv preprint arXiv:1606.07461.
 [PDF]

 - Williams, JJ., Lombrozo, T, Hsu, A, Huber, B., Kim, J. Revising Learner Misconceptions Without Feedback: Prompting for Reflection on Anomalous Facts.
-Proceedings of the 34rd Annual ACM Conference on Human Factors in Computing Systems (CHI 2016).
+In Proceedings of CHI'16, 2016.
 Honorable Mention [PDF]

 - Eyben F, Huber B, Marchi E, Schuller D, Schuller B. Real-time robust recognition of speakers' emotions and characteristics on mobile platforms.
-Proc.
-6th biannual Conference on Affective Computing and Intelligent Interaction (ACII 2015).
+In Proceedings on Affective Computing and Intelligent Interaction (ACII 2015).
 [PDF]

 - Huber B, Lee JH, Park JH.
 Detecting User Intention at Public Displays from Foot Positions.
-Proceedings of the 33rd Annual ACM Conference on Human Factors in Computing Systems (CHI 2015).
+In Proceedings of CHI'15, 2015.
 [PDF]

 Posters & Demos